 and third, like a prostitute, she has committed adultery,

-On the other hand, where Matthew and Luke retain gendered voice distinctions, Mark allows that distinction to drop for both marriage and divorce.
+On the other hand, where Matthew and Luke retain gendered voice distinctions, Mark drops that distinction for both marriage and divorce in example (8).

-καὶ ἐὰν αὐτὴ ἀπολύσασα τὸν ἄνδρα αὐτῆς γαμήσῃ ἄλλον μοιχᾶται (Mark 10:12).
+- καὶ ἐὰν αὐτὴ ἀπολύσασα τὸν ἄνδρα αὐτῆς γαμήσῃ ἄλλον μοιχᾶται

 It seems likely that the middle μοιχᾶται is still reciprocal rather than female-oriented, given the middle usage in Matthew in Luke for males as well.